Home » Student Information and Resources

 Anyone needing to speak with a counselor is welcome to stop into her office, request an appointment by email, or submit this Google Form to make a request at https://forms.gle/4vRT5fsDZKvjhXpt6.

 Schedule changes can be made within the first two weeks of a semester, dependent on a couple factors including availability and class size.
-Submit a request form in the office for your change request to be considered.
+Please stop by in the office to discuss a change in schedule.

 Go to FAFSA.gov, and begin by clicking "Start Here."
 You'll then identify if you're the student, parent, or a preparer, and create an FSA ID.
 From there, you'll be guided through the process one step at a time.
 Be sure to have your Social Security Number available as well as those of your guardians.
 In addition, you'll need your guardians' tax return information from two years prior.
 For example, if filing in 2022, have tax info from 2020.